blaurant/formationDDD-sept2022/src/main/java/com/restaurant/application/readme.md

-This is the place for scenarii
+- This is the place for scenarii
+- Code in this layer is procedural
+- Organize this layer in scenarii family
+- Transactions take place in this layer
+- Scenarii methods takes domain objects and return domain objects